UCREL/HEC/examples/predicting_memory_time/scalene_example/README.md

 Using Pip:

-1. **(Optional)** You can create a conda environment first as a full python virtual environemnt before installing the pip requirements, rather than installing the pips to a virtualenv or directly to your systems python installation.
+1. **(Optional)** You can create a conda environment first as a full python virtual environment before installing the pip requirements, rather than installing the pips to a virtualenv or directly to your systems python installation.
 To create a conda environment for this: `conda create -n scalene-example python=3.8`
 2. Install the required pips: `pip install -r requirements.txt`
 3. Download the SpaCy NER model `python -m spacy download en_core_web_sm`
 4. run `bash scalene.sh`